FrodeMog/VolumeScrollAnywhere/README.md

 5. Website with multiple players could cause issues
 6. Will probably conflict with other similar extensions

+## TODO
+1. Handle settings better with settings-object in background.js
+2. Add support for special video-player objects from popular sites

 ## Extra
 ![alt text](/ReadmeImages/app.png)